BYzhaoran/BYzhaoran/README.md

 ## 📈 Goals

-- 🎓 Pursue graduate studies (possibly a Ph.D.)
+- 🎓 Pursue graduate studies
 - 🧪 Do meaningful research in embodied intelligence
 - 🌍 Contribute to national and global AI innovation